 - Completion of a driver retraining program

-- Participate in mental health counseling or therapy
+- Participating in mental health counseling or therapy

-- Avoid being accused of or charged with committing another criminal offense
+- Avoiding being accused of or charged with committing another criminal offense

 Additional Consequences

-These are just the criminal penalties you will face.
+The above consequences are just the criminal penalties you will face.
 The impact of disobeying a peace officer could spill into the rest of your life as well.
-Some of the more common collateral consequences you could face include:

 - Reputational damage